Efficient Recovery Learning using Model Predictive Meta-Reasoning: Approach

-The key idea of Value-UCL is to compute and use optimistic upper bounds $\Delta q_{ij}^U$ on the \emph{rate of improvement} $\Delta q_{ij}$ of the success probabilities $q_{ij}$ of all the recoveries.
+\textbf{Model of Task Performance:} The key idea of MetaReSkill is to build a model of improvement in task performance by estimating the \emph{rate of improvement} (ROI) of individual skills.
+We use confidence interval estimation to compute optimistic upper bounds $\Delta q_{ij}^U$ of the ROI $\Delta q_{ij}$ of the success probabilities $q_{ij}$ of all the recoveries.
 This provides an optimistic estimate of how much a recovery could improve after another round of training.

 Let $\theta$ be a parameter we wish to estimate.
-An $\alpha$-confidence interval~\cite{hines2008probability} for $\theta$ is an interval $(l, u)$ such that $\theta$ is contained in the interval with probability $\alpha$, i.e, $u$ is an upper bound on $\theta$ at least with probability $\alpha$.
+An $\alpha$-confidence interval~\cite{hines2008probability} for $\theta$ is an interval $(L, U)$ such that $\theta$ is contained in the interval with confidence $\alpha$.
+This also implies that $U$ is an upper bound on $\theta$ at least with confidence $\alpha$.
 Let $\theta_1,\cdots,\theta_w$ be a random sample of the parameter.
 Under the assumption that the underlying population is normally distributed, the mean $\mu$ of the distribution lies in the following interval with probability $\alpha$:

-where $t$ is the student's t-distribution and $s$ is the standard error.
+where $t_{\alpha,w}$ is the upper $\alpha$ percentage point of the student's $t$-distribution with $w$ degrees of freedom and $s$ is the standard error.

-We compute the upper confidence limit of $\Delta q_{ij}$ using only the $w$ most recent forward differences of $q_{ij}$ as the rate of improvement is a non-stationary quantity ($w$ is a domain-dependent hyper-parameter).
-For every recovery with current success probability $q_{ij}$, $q_{ij}^U = q_{ij} + \Delta q^U_{ij}$ is then an optimistic bound on its success probability after an additional round of training.
-Let FV$^U_{ij}$ be the failure value computed by replacing $q_{ij}$ with $q_{ij}^U$ in the transition matrix of the optimistic recovery learning graph~\ref{fig:recovery_learning}.
-FV$^U_{ij}$ then provides an optimistic upper bound on the future failure value if we were to train $\pi_{ij}$ for another round.
-Our algorithm picks a recovery for training that promises the highest failure value in the next round.
-We initialize Value-UCL with $K$ rounds of round-robin to estimate the UCL.
+We compute the upper confidence limit (UCL) of $\Delta q_{ij}$ using only the $w$ most recent forward differences of $q_{ij}$ as the rate of improvement is a non-stationary quantity ($w$ is a domain-dependent hyper-parameter).
+For every recovery with current success probability $q_{ij}$, $q_{ij}^U = q_{ij} + \Delta q^U_{ij}$ is an optimistic upper bound on its success probability after an additional round of training.
+Let $J^U_{ij}$ be the VoF computed by replacing $q_{ij}$ with $q_{ij}^U$ in the transition matrix of the recovery learning graph~\ref{fig:recovery_learning}. $J^U_{ij}$ is then an optimistic prediction of the VoF if we were to train $\pi_{ij}$ for another round.
+Our algorithm greedily picks a recovery for training that promises the highest VoF in the next round.
+We initialize MetaReSkill with $K$ rounds of round-robin to estimate the UCL.
 Priors on $\Delta q_{ij}$, if available, can further speed up learning.